ncecere/open_model_gateway/docs/runtime/pricing.md

 | `usage` | No | Highlights policy constraints like "sandbox only". |
 | `sku` | No | Reference label mirroring the provider’s SKU naming. |

+If no `quality` is provided on an image request, the router assumes `standard` when selecting tiers.
+This keeps image billing aligned with the UI default.

 ---

 #### Map usage buckets